-Places to stalk Cravings of a Lunatic!
+Places to stalk Cravings of a Lunatic

-- 1 package 15.25 oz/432 g Pillsbury cake mix
+- 15.25 ounces cake mix

 - 48 mini ice cream cones

-- 1 package 15.6 oz/442 g frosting
+- 15.6 ounces prepared frosting

-- 1/2 cup cooled hot fudge sauce
+- ½ cup cooled hot fudge sauce

-- 1/4 cup sprinkles
+- ¼ cup sprinkles

 - 48 mini jelly beans

-Preheat oven to 350 degrees F.
+- Preheat oven to 350 degrees F.

-Spray 2 mini muffin tins with non-stick spray.
+- Spray 2 mini muffin tins with non-stick spray.
 Place on a flat surface.
 Place a mini ice cream cone in each well.

 - In a large bowl mix the cake mix.
-Scoop mixture into each mini ice cream cone until it's 1/2 full, otherwise the cupcakes will overflow out of the cones.
+Scoop mixture into each mini ice cream cone until it's ½ full, otherwise the cupcakes will overflow out of the cones.

-Place very carefully in the oven so you don't tip the cones over.
+- Place very carefully in the oven so you don't tip the cones over.
 Cook for about 12 minutes, or until the tops are golden brown.

-Remove the mini muffin tins from the oven carefully and allow to cool completely.
+- Remove the mini muffin tins from the oven carefully and allow to cool completely.

-Scoop frosting into a piping bag with a fancy tip.
+- Scoop frosting into a piping bag with a fancy tip.
 Pipe frosting on top of each cupcake cone.
 I made mine look like soft serve ice cream cones, but you can pipe yours any way you like.

 - Drizzle cooled hot fudge sauce over each cupcake.
 Toss some sprinkles over each cupcake.
 Top with a mini jelly bean, or any other candy.

-Place in fridge until you need them.
+- Place in fridge until you need them.

-Serve with a big old mini ice cream cone cupcake loving smile.
+- Serve with a big old mini ice cream cone cupcake loving smile.

 I highly recommend following me on Pinterest to keep up with all the latest recipes from the blog.
 I pin them all there when they come out.
 So it's a great way to stay up to date.